olibatstone/11ty-portfolio/src/selected-work/boosting-account-creation/index.md

 - To help patients evaluate the test, I looked at previous research on patient motivations and found that perceived test accuracy was a top factor in how many chose between tests.
 - I created a comparison chart of competitor accuracy using newly published AUC (area under the curve) data from Genomic Prediction, 23andMe, and internal sources.
-- The chart emphasised Health Insights’ stronger performance and guided patients to the *Science* page for a more detailed view.
+- The chart emphasised Health Insights’ stronger PRS (polygenic risk score) performance and guided patients to the *Science* page for a more detailed view.

 <div class="image-grid full-bleed">
 {% render "partials/figure.html",